Skip to content

 import { loadCatalog, loadIDs, key } from './proxy.js'

-Then when we want to process a request, we wrap the request processing with a locale setup:
+Then when processing a request, wrap the request processing with a locale setup:

 app.get('/:locale', (req, res) => {